johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-21-bicep-lint-azure-pipelines-github-actions/index.md

 As of [version 0.21.1](https://github.com/Azure/bicep/releases/tag/v0.21.1) there is a dedicated [`bicep lint`](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/linter) command.
 This is great as it makes it clear that you're running the linter.
 And it is useful if you want to run the linter as part of a CI/CD pipeline.
 What's more the `bicep lint` command is now available in the Azure CLI as well.
 You can run [`az bicep lint`](https://docs.microsoft.com/en-us/cli/azure/bicep?view=azure-cli-latest#az-bicep-lint) to lint your bicep files.

-In this post we'll look at how to run lint Bicep in Azure Pipelines and GitHub Actions, and surface the output.
+In this post we'll look at how to run lint Bicep in Azure Pipelines and GitHub Actions, and surface the output in the UI.

 ![title image reading "Bicep lint with Azure Pipelines and GitHub Actions" with the Bicep logo](title-image.png)